VeerleDepestele/Trends_in_AI/les8_0_bias.md

 Remark: 4.3 data bias, 4.4 demographic / statistical parity, 4.5 dispate impact are strongly related.

-Compare the distribution of sensitive variables between the target and the whole dataset.
+The first step is the data bias check, which is a comparison of the distributions of sensitive variables between the target and the whole dataset.

 Example of intervention: collecting more data to find evidence of unfair bias.

-The first step is the data bias check, which is a comparison of the distributions of sensitive variables between the target and the whole dataset.

 When checking a sensitive variable (e.g. gender), we compare
 - its volume wrt the total volume (eg do males and females follow the popluation distribution?, If not, is there a plausible reson?)